nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Iterators and Comparators - Exercise/Stack/README.md

       … "

 Write your custom implementation of Stack<T> and implement IEnumerable<T> interface.
 Your implementation of the GetEnumerator() method should follow the rules of the Abstract Data Type – Stack (return the elements in reverse order of adding them to the stack).

+### Input:

+	The input will come from the console as lines of commands.
+	Push and Pop will be the only possible commands, followed by integers for the Push command and no other input for the Pop command.